Code-Institute-Submissions/StarWars-Quizapp/README.md

 - As a creator, I want the project to be responsive across different resolutions.

-- As a creator, I would like to add star wars characters to the high score page, so the user feels like they are competing with characters from the star wars universe.

-- As a creator, I would like to add interactive elements outside of the game, potentially adding an alternative to dark/light mode, but with Jedi/Sith colors instead.

 Having established clear goals for what I would like to achieve with the project as a creator, I did some research amongst friends and fans to better establish what users would like from the project.

 ### **User Stories** ###